Nazar-Zozulya/WITNetwork/README.md

 ## About

 WITnetwork Backend is the server-side part of the WITnetwork social networking platform.
-It provides REST APIs, real-time communication, authentication, file management, and business logic for the frontend application.
+The project provides a REST API, authentication, database management, business logic, file uploads, and real-time communication with the frontend application.

 ## Features